Maggott: Fictional character biography

-Maggott was first seen as a mysterious mutant who is searching out the X-Men’s adversary Magneto for an unknown reason.
+Maggott was first seen as a mysterious mutant who is searching out the X-Men's adversary Magneto for an unknown reason.
 His search led to Antarctica where Magneto was holding the X-Men captive.
 Maggott then joined up with the team and returned with them to their Westchester, New York headquarters.

 For a short period of time, Maggott believed his companions were going off on their own and killing innocent people.
 He even tried to turn himself over to the police before being stopped by the X-Men.
 His companions turned out to be innocent, as the people had been slain by a faction of N'Garai, though they hated to be called so.
 These entities are a demonic-type race that the X-Men had faced many times, mainly because a regenerating magical portal lies deep in the woods on the mansion's grounds.
-A matter which was never resolved was why Maggott's slugs were seemingly related to the N'Garai.

 Maggott later was tempted by the entity Shadow King with promises of a better life in exchange for his loyalty and abandonment of the X-Men.
 He managed to resist the villain.
 Marrow and Cecilia Reyes were also propositioned by the King, but also resisted.
 Psylocke then rescues the X-Men after keeping Shadow King in a psionic prison, which forced her in retirement as she could not use her mind powers for anything or else the Shadow King would be released from the prison within Psylocke's mind.

 At first, he kept his past to himself, but Maggott eventually revealed his origin to Wolverine.
 Maggott had been born a sickly child in Apartheid-era South Africa and was named Japheth.
-He was always very ill and he could not digest solid food.
-Feeling himself to be a burden on his family, he ran away from home with his younger brother.
-Having left home, hoping to die, he was found by Magneto who released the slugs from his body and revealed to Japheth his mutant power.
-This turned his skin blue for the first time, and he named the slugs Eany and Meany.
-Compassionate at heart, Japheth immediately rejected Magneto's philosophy and his offer to join him after he shortly witnessed later the Master of Magnetism brutally massacre numerous white South African soldiers who were engaged in racist atrocities against black South African civilians (despite the fact that one of these civilians was Japheth's eldest brother who died in the violence).
+He was always very ill and could not digest solid food.
+Feeling himself to be a burden on his family, Japheth ran away from home with his younger brother.
+Having left home, hoping to die, he was found by Magneto, who uncovered the mutant slugs living in his digestive system.
+Compassionate at heart, Japheth rejected Magneto's philosophy and his offer to join him after witnessing him massacre white soldiers who were engaged in racist atrocities against black South African civilians.
 In spite of this, he later sought out Magneto when he got older, for help in easing the pain caused by his unique mutation.
-After the then-current roster of the team parted ways, the X-Man Beast suggested Maggott transfer to the junior team Generation X, but his tenure there lasted only one issue and afterwards he fell out of sight.
+After the then-current roster of the team parts ways, the X-Man Beast suggests Maggott transfer to the junior team Generation X, but his tenure there lasts only one issue.